killerducky/killerducky.github.io/shogi/intro.md

   * 2-kyu and up is regular women's professional

 # ShogiGUI
-* [ShogiGUI tutorial](https://docs.google.com/document/d/19f7z830jw5THh6eDL0eVJO7MxuEqr0IBqIDZ2wCKZKA/edit) - analyze games using this.
+* [ShogiGUI tutorial](https://docs.google.com/document/d/1c1ceiA24FYA8_s8goBMvdQOvsBi2HVFb/edit) - analyze games using this.
 The tutorial covers how to change from default Japanese to English, etc.
+  * Upgrade engine to Suisho vX + YaneuraOu
+  * Divide Shogi engine evals by ~5 to get similar range as chess
+  * Reversals in Shogi are way more common so even very large eval differences can be overcome

 # Playing IRL
 * [Aoyama](http://www5b.biglobe.ne.jp/~goban/english@shogi@version.html) ships Shogi (and Go/Baduk/Weiqi) Pieces and Boards internationally